daferna3/clickmeclickme/README.md

 how it works:
 - the user clicks the big obvious button with text "CLICK HERE"
 - pop-up pops up and displays text, "only click here if you are NOT procrastinating. are you procrastinating? y/n"
-- after two more similar pop-ups, a button to the link displays. simple
+- after two more similar pop-ups, a button to the link displays. simple.